deep-finder/tirfm-deepfinder/README.md

 > The second difference is that pip installs from the Python Packaging Index (PyPI), while conda installs from its own channels (typically “defaults” or “conda-forge”).
 PyPI is the largest collection of packages by far, however, all popular packages are available for conda as well.

 > The third difference is that conda is an integrated solution for managing packages, dependencies and environments, while with pip you may need another tool (there are many!) for dealing with environments or complex dependencies.

+## Development

+To install ExoDeepFinder for development, clone the repository (`git clone git@github.com:deep-finder/tirfm-deepfinder.git`), create and activate a virtual environment (see section above), and install it with `pip install -e tirfm-deepfinder/`.

+To generate the release binaries, install PyInstaller with `pip install pyinstaller` in your virtual environment ; and package ExoDeepFinder with `pyinstaller exodeepfinder.spec`.
+You must run this command on the destination platform (run on Windows for a Windows release, on Mac for a Mac release, and Linux for a Linux release).